dustinpfister/blog_posts/_posts/threejs-materials.md

 ## Conclusion

-That covers just about everything, but I would still not go so far as to say that this post is truly comprehensive on the subject of materials in threejs.
-Many of these sections could still use further expansion and revilement.
-Also when it comes to getting into the subject of the shader material and with that what there is to work with in the shader library the sky is kind of the limit it would seem.
+That covers just about everything when it comes to materials, but I would still not go so far as to say that this post is truly comprehensive on the subject of materials in threejs.
+Many of these sections could still use further expansion and refinement.
+Also when it comes to getting into the subject of the shader material, and with that what there is to work with in the shader library, the sky might very will be the limit with materials.
 There are all the little chunks of the shader lib to use to help add various common parts of materials to a custom material.
 Also there is the subject of using the Raw shader material and with that using raw GLSL code to create a material from the ground up.
-So yes there is a whole other language to learn when it comes to getting proficient with that.
+So yes there is a whole other language to learn when it comes to getting truly proficient with materials in threejs.
+I have been at this for years off and on and I am still just scratching the surface on this subject alone with threejs, and there is still every other little part of the library to look into.

 This is one of my oldest blog posts on threejs that I have of course edited a number of times sense I first started it.
 I will of course come around to edit this post some more now and then in an effort to try my best to really do this subject justice.